• Skip to primary navigation

 • Don't overcook the shrimp.
 Two minutes per side over medium-high heat should be enough for large shrimp.

 • Make sure the shrimp are completely dry before cooking them.
 If they're fresh, place them on paper towels to drain them.
-If you've defrosted them overnight, run them under lukewarm water to get rid of any residual ice, then place them on a double layer of paper towels, in a single layer, to dry for 10 minutes.
+If you've defrosted them overnight, run them under lukewarm water to remove any residual ice, then place them on a double layer of paper towels, in a single layer, to dry for 10 minutes.
 Any extra moisture will cause them to steam instead of sautéing and dilute the spices' flavor.

 • If you'd like to lower the sodium content, you can use just ½ teaspoon of Diamond Crystal Kosher Salt.
 The sodium per serving will be reduced to 1046 mg.